 Moscow in Fayette County, Tennessee — The American South (East South Central)

 Location.
-35° 3.6′ N, 89° 23.98′ W. Marker is in Moscow, Tennessee, in Fayette County.
-Marker is on State Highway 57 east of Somerville Street, on the left when traveling east.
-Located in front of Moscow City Hall.
+35° 3.599′ N, 89° 23.983′ W. Marker is in Moscow, Tennessee, in Fayette County.
+Marker is on Main Street (State Highway 57), on the right when traveling west.
+Located on the west end of the bridge over Wolf River.
 Touch for map.
 Marker is in this post office area: Moscow TN 38057, United States of America.
 Touch for directions.